-Most people would call the weather in Austin, Texas, last Friday night unseasonably cold.
+Most people would call the weather in Austin, Texas, on March 15 unseasonably cold.
 There was a chill in the air, and people looked as though they were trying to stand as close together as possible, just to generate some body heat.
 As hundreds of people stood outside the Fader Fort during SXSW, they patiently waited for Houston’s Megan Thee Stallion to heat up the stage.
 But just two years ago, the Texas Southern University student was barely a blip on anyone’s radar, until a viral video appeared online showcasing her freestyling skills.

 Some might say that Megan, born Megan Pete, was born to rap, especially since her mother, Holly-Wood, was also a rapper.
 Megan said she would spend countless hours listening to her mom and started writing her own stuff at an early age.